swiftlang/swift-evolution/proposals/NNNN-task-start-synchronously-on-caller-context.md

 Swift Concurrency's primary means of entering an asynchronous context is creating a Task (structured or unstructured), and from there onwards it is possible to call asynchronous functions, and execution of the current work may _suspend_.

 Entering the asynchronous context today incurs the creating and scheduling of a task to be executed at some later point in time.
-This initial delay may be wasteful for tasks which perform minimal or none (!) work at all.
+This initial delay may be wasteful for tasks which perform minimal or no (!) work at all.

 This initial delay may also be problematic for some situations where it is known that we are executing on the "right actor" however are *not* in an asynchronous function and therefore in order to call some different asynchronous function we must create a new task and introduce subtle timing differences as compared to just being able to call the target function–which may be isolated to the same actor we're calling from–immediately.